Andreas Mikkelsen

 Andreas Mikkelsen (born 22 June 1989) is a Norwegian rally driver.
-He is currently competing in the World Rally Championship for Hyundai Shell Mobis WRT.
-He previously drove for the factory teams of Volkswagen and Citroën, finishing third in the drivers' standings in 2014, 2015 and 2016.
-His current co-driver is Torstein Eriksen.
+He is currently competing in the WRC2 Championship for Toksport WRT.
+He previously drove in the top category for the factory teams of Volkswagen, Citroën and Hyundai, finishing third in the drivers' standings in 2014, 2015 and 2016.
+His current co-driver is Jørn Listerud.

-He is a two-time Intercontinental Rally Challenge champion, having finished first in 2011 and 2012.
-In 2021, Mikkelsen became the drivers' champion in both the WRC-2 and the European Rally Championship.
-He won WRC-2 for a second time in 2023.
+Mikkelsen is a two-time Intercontinental Rally Challenge champion, having finished first in 2011 and 2012.
+In 2021, he became the drivers' champion in both the WRC2 and the European Rally Championship.
+He won WRC2 for a second time in 2023.

 Career

 Mikkelsen has a broad background in sports.
 He has competed in slalom and giant slalom, and was a member of the national juniors' alpine skiing team.
 In 2003 and 2004, he competed in motocross, also representing the national juniors' team.

 2006–2010: Ford

 After turning 17 and getting a British driver's license, Mikkelsen started competing in rallies in the United Kingdom and Ireland.
 Driving a Ford Focus RS WRC, he won the Quinton Stages, the Coracle, the Plains, the Bulldog and the Cambrian Rally, as well as the Saaremaa Rally in Estonia.
 He finished 38th overall in 2007 in the famous Donegal International Rally in his Ford Focus, finishing almost an hour behind eventual winner Sébastien Loeb.

 Mikkelsen debuted in the World Rally Championship at the 2006 Rally GB and retired from the 14th special stage after going off the road.
 In the 2007 season, he competed in eight WRC events, and also took part in the Irish Tarmac Championship and the Norwegian Rally Championship.
 His best WRC results were ninth at the 2007 Rally Ireland and tenth in Norway and Portugal.

 For the 2008 season, Mikkelsen had some exclusive coaching from Ford's retired double world champion Marcus Grönholm.
 Even though having major problems with turbocharger on Friday's stages, he achieved the best result of his WRC career so far by claiming fifth in the 2008 Swedish Rally, beating Matthew Wilson's 2006 record of being the youngest driver ever to score points in a WRC event.
 He intended to compete in all of the championship rounds in Europe, whilst completing his final year in school.

 During Rally Larvik in September 2009, Mikkelsen was involved in an accident, when he got a slide on his car and hit a 10-year-old spectator, killing her instantly.

 Mikkelsen, in the Ford Fiesta S2000, on his way to second place on the 2010 Rally Scotland.

 In 2010, Mikkelsen competed in the Intercontinental Rally Challenge driving a Ford Fiesta S2000 with a best finish of second on the 2010 Rally Scotland.
 He placed seventh in the overall standings.
 Mikkelsen drove a Super 2000 car also on three WRC rounds, and won the SWRC class at the season-ending 2010 Wales Rally GB.